rubengc/GamiPress/readme.md

 * **Theme Agnostic:** GamiPress works with just about any standard WordPress theme.
 No special hooks or theme updates are needed.
 * **Templates System:** Overwritable templates system to allow you customize everything you want through your GamiPress theme folder.
 * **Data centralization on Multisite:** Centralize all the data on multisite installs and show anything you want on any sub-site.
+* **Rest API:** Full support to WordPress rest API brings you new ways to connect GamiPress with external applications.
 * **Developer-friendly:** GamiPress is extremely flexible with plenty of hooks to add custom features and functionalities.

 ### Integrated with your favorites WordPress plugins ###